 - enforcing legislation and bylaws for animal control

 As an open admission shelter, The PEI Humane Society will admit animals from many different situations that may or may not be adoption candidates.
 As the only registered shelter on the Island, our open admission policy allows us to accept special cases or hurt homeless animals.
-The PEIHS admits senior animals, pregnant females, kittens, puppies, stray animals who are hurt and injured, animals who have been abused, etc.
+The PEIHS admits senior animals, pregnant females, FIV Cats, kittens, puppies, stray animals who are hurt and injured, animals who have been abused and need care and comfort.

 The PEIHS is opposed to the euthanasia of healthy, adoptable companion animals.
 All animals selected for our adoption program remain in that program for an UNLIMITED period of time, provided they remain physically and mentally healthy or have health or behavioural issues which the Society has the resources to address.

 Euthanasia of companion animals is a necessary and humane means to end the lives of animals that are in severe or incurable physical distress or for animals with severe behavioural problems, such as aggression, that pose a threat to humans or other animals.
-(Canadian Federation of Humane Societies)
+(Humane Canada)

 What People Are Saying